manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 * `trim_head` - Trim heading blended characters, and index the resulting token
 * `trim_tail` - Trim trailing blended characters, and index the resulting token
 * `trim_both` - Trim both heading and trailing blended characters, and index the resulting token
+* `trim_all` - Trim heading, trailing and middle blended characters, and index the resulting token
 * `skip_pure` - Do not index the token if it's purely blended, that is, consists of blended characters only

 Returning to the `@dude!` example above, setting `blend_mode = trim_head, trim_tail` will result in two tokens being indexed, `@dude` and `dude!`.
 In this particular example, `trim_both` would have no effect, because trimming both blended characters results in `dude` which is already indexed as a regular keyword.
 Indexing `@U.S.A.` with `trim_both` (and assuming that dot is blended two) would result in `U.S.A` being indexed.
 Last but not least, `skip_pure` enables you to fully ignore sequences of blended characters only.
 For example, `one @@@ two` would be indexed exactly as `one two`, and match that as a phrase.
 That is not the case by default because a fully blended token gets indexed and offsets the second keyword position.